-Following the dissolution of the Soviet Union, the U.S. recognized the independence of Moldova on December 25, 1991, and opened an Embassy in its capital, Chisinau, in March 1992.
-The U.S. supports the sovereignty and territorial integrity of the Republic of Moldova and on that basis supports the 5+2 negotiations to find a comprehensive settlement that will provide a special status for the separatist region of Transnistria within a territorially whole and sovereign Moldova.
+Following the dissolution of the Soviet Union, the United States recognized the independence of Moldova on December 25, 1991 and opened an Embassy in its capital, Chisinau, in March 1992.
+The United States supports the sovereignty and territorial integrity of the Republic of Moldova and on that basis supports the OSCE-led 5+2 negotiations to find a comprehensive settlement that will provide a special status for the separatist region of Transnistria within a territorially whole and sovereign Moldova.

 U.S. Assistance to Moldova

-U.S. government assistance aims to help Moldova strengthen its democratic institutions, increase prosperity, secure its internationally recognized borders, and integrate with Europe and the Euro-Atlantic community.
-Since 1992, the U.S. has provided over $1.4 billion in assistance to Moldova.
-Moldova’s $262 million, 5-year Millennium Challenge Corporation compact for economic development and investment projects in irrigation infrastructure, high-value agricultural production, and road rehabilitation ended in 2015.
+U.S. government assistance aims to help Moldova strengthen its democratic institutions, increase prosperity, secure its internationally recognized borders, and integrate with Europe and the West.
+Since 1992, the United States has provided over $1.5 billion in assistance to Moldova.
+In 2010, Moldova received a $262 million, five-year Millennium Challenge Corporation compact for economic development and investment projects in irrigation infrastructure, high-value agricultural production, and road rehabilitation.

 Bilateral Economic Relations

-As a country with a small market, Moldova benefits from liberalized trade and investment and wants to promote the export of its goods and services.
+Moldova benefits from liberalized trade and investment and wants to promote the export of its goods and services.
 A U.S.-Moldovan trade agreement providing reciprocal most-favored-nation tariff treatment took effect in 1992.
-The same year, an Overseas Private Investment Corporation agreement was signed, encouraging U.S. private investment in Moldova through direct loans and loan guarantees.
+An Overseas Private Investment Corporation agreement was signed in 1992, encouraging U.S. private investment in Moldova through direct loans and loan guarantees.
 A bilateral investment treaty was signed in 1993.
-The U.S. granted Moldova generalized system of preferences status in 1995, and some Eximbank coverage became available the same year.
+The United States granted Moldova generalized system of preferences status in 1995, and some Eximbank coverage became available the same year.